cr7yash/DSA-with-python/README.md

 # DSA-with-python
-Comprehensive study of data structures and algorithms with Python
+This is where I study data structures and algorithms with Python